-The Company will be required to pay royalties on net sales on any patent products (the "Royalties").
+The Company will be required to paya low-single digit royalty on net sales on any patent products (the "Royalties").
 The Stony Brook Agreement provides for a reduction of the Royalties in certain cases.

 Pursuant to the Stony Brook Agreement, the Company will also pay to the Foundation, beginning in the first calendar year of the first commercial sales, an annual minimum royalty fee (the "Annual Minimum Royalty").
 The Annual Minimum Royalty will be credited against the total Royalties due for the calendar year in which the Annual Minimum Royalty.